Skip to content

 Walnut Miso Noodles

-jbspotchex2 months ago012 mins
+jbspotchex5 months ago2 weeks ago012 mins

 The markets here are full of color right now.
 Gold, red, and orange beets.
 Pink-fleshed pomelos.
 Tiny purple-streaked artichokes.
 Deep, dark leafy greens.
 This week I filled my basket with my favorite eggs, a loaf of whole wheat seed bread, fresh tofu, lots of leeks and spring onions, chard with electric-pink stems, and one bunch of pencil-thin asparagus.
 I bought a small bouquet of sunset-colored flowers with the change in my pocket and made my way home.
 A few of my finds when straight into my lunch, this hearty noodle bowl.